lfe/lfe/doc/src/lfe_guide.7.md

 This means that it is perfectly legal to shadow BIFs by imports, BIFs/imports by top-level functions and BIFs/imports/top-level by ``fletrec``s.
-In this respect there is nothing special about BIfs, they just behave as prefined imported functions, a whopping big ``(import (from erlang ...))``.
+In this respect there is nothing special about BIFs, they just behave as predefined imported functions, a whopping big ``(import (from erlang ...))``.
 EXCEPT that we know about guard BIFs and expression BIFs.
 If you want a private version of ``spawn`` then define it, there will be no warnings.